entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 You can also start your generated details widget:

-1. If you are running another widget, stop it clicking `Ctrl+c` in your widget command line window
+1. If you are running another widget, stop it clicking `Ctrl+C` in your widget command line window

-2. Go to the root folder of your project:
+2. Go to the details widget folder in your project:

-        example: /entando/hello-world

-3. Go to the details widget folder:

         cd ui/widgets/<your-entity-name>/detailsWidget

-4. Then install and start your widget executing the command:
+3. Then install and start your widget executing the command:

         npm install && npm start

-5. When the widget is started a browser window is opened with and the `` URL is loaded
+4. When the widget is started a browser window is opened with and the widget URL is loaded

-6. If you’re not logged in you’re redirected to the login page.
+5. If you’re not logged in you’re redirected to the login page.

-7. Log in using:
+6. Log in using:

         Username: user
         Password: user

-8. You’ll be redirected to the widget page and you can see the widget form with the ID 1 loaded.
+7. You’ll be redirected to the widget page and you can see the widget form with the ID 1 loaded.

 ### Widget Details notes: